Is Jana Duggar Courting? Fans Think They Have Discovered The News

 As of right now, Jana Duggar hasn’t admitted to courting anyone at all.
 If she is, they will probably announce it on their show Counting On.
 The fans would love to hear that Jana has found a man and the fact that she is opening a card on flowers on Valentine’s Day does make it look like something could be going on for this Duggar daughter.
 Jana has shared that she wants a man who gets his hands dirty.

 Do you think that Jana Duggar has found love and will be announcing it soon?
 Do you think they were trying to give the fans a hint with this picture?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Counting On when they air on Monday nights on TLC.
-Next week you get to see all of Jinger Duggar’s wedding.
+Next week you get to see all about Jinger Duggar’s wedding.

-[Featured Image Via Facebook]
+[Featured Image via Facebook]